andreciornavei/serverless-build-modules/README.md

 - provider.ecr.images.*.path # docker ecr image path on provider
 ```

-**!!! if you find and need to implement more relative path mappings contact, me via github repo.**
+**!!! if you find and need to implement more relative path mappings, contact me via github repo.**